jbjoeburns/CI-CD/Jenkins_Project/JenkinsNotes.md

 ## Setting up job that connects to AWS instance

+**IMPORTANT TO NOTE:**
+- If you are running the app on the master node you can skip steps 1 to 3.
+- If you are running it on an agent node, do all steps but instead make the new instance as part of a VPC in the network settings (network settings -> edit -> select VPC and subnet).

 ### Creating the AWS instance

 1. First, we need to create a new AWS instance for Jenkins to use.
 For this we will create an instance with the following AMI using t2 micro and our usual key-pair login: `ami-0136ddddd07f0584f`.